-Nozzle lets you track more than just webpage links, featured snippets, and People Also Ask questions in the SERPs--you can also monitor which videos are doing the best among the other organic listings.
+Nozzle lets you track more than just webpage links, featured snippets, and People Also Ask questions in the SERPs–you can also monitor which videos are doing the best among the other organic listings.

 After discovering the highest ranking videos, you can analyze them and use similar tactics in your videos to overtake your competitors in Google’s video results.
-And the importance of video in digital marketing just keeps growing, so it’s important to get ahead now.
+And the importance of video in digital marketing just keeps on growing, so it’s important to get ahead now.

 Finding Domains with Ranking Videos

-To examine videos result owners, all you need to do is visit the Competitive Share of Voice dashboard in Nozzle, select Domains in the drop down, and apply the “Result > Video > Is Video | is | True” filter.
+To examine video result owners, all you need to do is visit the Competitive Share of Voice dashboard in Nozzle, select Domains in the Rollup dropdown, and apply the “Is Video” segment using the Segment dropdown.
 Select the Keywords tab and sort by Keywords.
-You can also sort by device, keyword group, and more.
+You can also filter by keyword group as desired.
 This will pull up a list of all the domains that have video results for your keywords.

-As you can see in the table above under Keywords, YouTube has 2.2k video results for my keywords.
-Since it’s such an outlier, it can be helpful to filter out YouTube, and sometimes Facebook, results using the “Result > Url > Domain | != | (example.com)” filter.
+As you can see in the table above under Keywords, YouTube has ranking videos for 241 of my keywords.
+Since it’s an outlier, it can be helpful to filter out results from YouTube, and sometimes Facebook or other sites, in order to make the charts more readable.

 Discovering Video Rank and More

 If you click on one of the domains in the table (I prefer to right click and open in a new tab), you will be taken to a performance overview for that domain.
-Make sure your original filters (video result, device, keyword group, etc.) are applied, then scroll down to the table to see what keywords that domain has video results for, along with the video’s URL.
+Double-check that your original segments and filters are applied, then scroll down to the table to see what keywords that domain has video results for, along with each video’s URL.

 Generating a Keyword List

 It can be very useful to pull up a list of the keywords that serve up video results among the organic listings.
 Such a list will point you to where you have the opportunity to take a competitor’s video spot or rank within an existing video pack.